maks/dsg/README.md

 ```
 As you can see the first path is resolved to .pub-cache, the second path
-is resolve to my local working dir where the mdl-library resides
+is resolve to a local working dir where the mdl-library resides

 Now you can define your SASS-Import as follows:
 ```scss